Travel firm to pay thousands in refunds to Minnesota students

-A Colorado travel company will pay nearly $665,000 in refunds to several hundred Minnesota music students after their trip to Europe was canceled last spring due to the COVID-19 outbreak.
+A Colorado travel company will pay nearly $665,000 in refunds to several hundred Minnesota music students after their trip to Europe was canceled last year due to the COVID-19 outbreak, under a settlement reached with Attorney General Keith Ellison.

 Some 344 students in Minnesota signed up for an "Ambassadors of Music" tour to Europe last summer arranged by Voyageurs International of Wheat Ridge, Colo.
 But as the coronavirus spread abroad, the trip was canceled.